0xrusowsky/etheasy/README.md

-# devm-toolkit
+# etheasy: Ethereum development made easy

-`devm-toolkit` is a Rust-powered 🦀, comprehensive, and easy-to-use toolkit designed to support Ethereum developers.
+`etheasy` is a Rust-powered 🦀, comprehensive, and easy-to-use toolkit designed to support Ethereum developers.
 Its lightweight and flexible design, combined with its speed, simplifies and accelerates the development process by providing an extensive range of common operations for EVM-related development.

 The project is built with the following stack: